Our equipment to aid policing in Surrey

-How many drone operators do Surrey and Sussex Police have?
+How many drone pilots do we have?

 What cameras do they carry?

-What do we use drones for?
+What are we using them for?

 We are using drones to:

-provide situational awareness to officers and Commanders in a variety of policing situations
+- Provide situational awareness to Officers and Commanders in a variety of policing situations.

 Using drones will help us:

-use our resources more effectively by having the right resources in the right place at the right time to resolve incidents quickly
+- Use our resources more effectively by having the right resources in the right place at the right time to resolve incidents quickly.

-provide good quality evidence to assist apprehension and prosecution of offenders.
+- Provide good quality evidence to assist apprehension and prosecution of offenders

-enhance joint working with other Emergency Services
+- Enhance joint working with other Emergency Services.

-What about privacy and Data Protection?
+What about Privacy and Data Protection?